 Other Names: American Solomon’s Seal, King Solomon’s Seal, Lady’s Seals.
 St. Mary’s Seal.

 Solomon Seal has a long history of use in alternative medicine dating back to the time of Dioscorides and Pliny.
 The main constituents are saponins (similar to diosgenin), flavonoids, and vitamins.
-A medicinal infusion of root or rhizome, is used in alternative medicine as an astringent, demulcent, and tonic.
+A infusion of root or rhizome, is used in alternative medicine as an astringent, demulcent, and tonic.
 The dried herb is taken as a laxative and restorative, and is good in inflammations of the stomach, indigestion, profuse menstruation, lung ailments, general debility, bowels, piles, and chronic dysentery.
-A medicinal poultice of the fresh roots is said to fade bruises, also applied to cuts and sores.
+A herball poultice of the fresh roots is said to fade bruises, also applied to cuts and sores.

 Solomon Seal is a perennial native herb found growing in moist sandy, loamy or rocky woods and thickets, in North America from New Brunswick to Michigan, and south to Tennessee and Florida.
 The creeping root, rhizome, or underground stem, is thick and white, twisted and full of knots, with large circular scars at intervals These scars give Solomon’s Seal its name.
 Stems grow to a height of from 18 inches to 2 feet, or even more and bend over gracefully.
 Large, light green, and broad ovate leaves grow alternately on the stem, clasping it at the bases.
 The flowers are tubular, succulent and thick, light yellow- green, and hang in little drooping clusters of two to five, growing from the leaf axils.
 Flowers bloom April to June.
 The fruit is a small berry about the size of a pea, blackish-blue, fruit is not edible, said to be poisonous.
 Gather roots in fall as flows fade, dry for later herb use.